 Before taking up the position, those persons must consent in writing to an investigation of the information needed to verify the existence of such an impediment.
-The persons must also consent to the communication of the attestation establishing that no impediment exists to the person applying for recognition as a home childcare provider and to the coordinating office, or submit the attestation of information that may establish an impediment to that person or office for assessment.
+They must also consent to the communication of the attestation establishing that no impediment exists to the person applying for recognition as a home childcare provider and to the coordinating office, or submit the attestation of information that may establish an impediment to that person or office for assessment, after examining the attestation and if they maintain their application.

-6. A new attestation must be provided if

-(1) the last attestation dates back three years or more;

-(2) the person who provided the attestation is made aware that the information it contains has changed; or

-(3) the person to whom it must be provided or the Minister, on being made aware that the information it contains has changed, requires a new attestation.
+- 6. A new attestation must be provided if - (1) the last attestation dates back three years or more; - (2) the person who provided the attestation is made aware that the information it contains has changed; or - (3) the person to whom it must be provided or the Minister, on being made aware that the information it contains has changed, requires a new attestation.